EliasOenal/verity/doc/cciEncryption.md

       field to represent another key distribution slot as well as one encrypted RELATES_TO field.
 5) Discard the Cube as not decryptable.

+This decryption algorithm has the following properties:
+* Simple and universal, works for any well-formed CCI encrypted message
+* Deterministic, i.e. the receiver can always either decrypt the message, or determine that it is not decryptable.
+* Cheap, as it requires a maximum of one key derivation, and does not require key derivation for well-formed messages based on a known shared secret.
+  It also only requires a number of symmetric operations (decryptions, hashes) in the same order as the number of key distribution slots.

 ## Handling large numbers of recipients
 All key distribution information must always be included in the first Cube